“It was a brilliant day and we all enjoyed it very much! The children are still using Old Norse words for body parts!”

-Talks and Activities can be modified to suit your needs, but include:
+Talks and Activities can be modified to suit your needs,

 Why and how did the Saxons and Vikings come to Britain?

 Together we examine why the Saxons and Vikings came to Britain.
 We discuss when, where and how they arrived on these shores.
 Crucially, we also examine what they did when they arrived… You may be surprised!

 We take a closer look at the famous tomb of King Raedwald in Suffolk.